amanrai31/JavaAndDsa/COLLECTIONS/Collection01.md

 **Diff in ArrayList & LinkedList =>** The ArrayList class has a regular array inside it.
 When an element is added, it is placed into the array.
 If the array is not big enough, a new, larger array is created to replace the old one and the old one is removed. || The LinkedList stores its elements in "containers."
 The list has a link to the first container and each container has a link to the next container in the list (prev & next pointers).
 To add an element to the list, the element is placed into a new container and that container is linked to one of the other containers in the list.

+Elements in linkedList are NOT stored in sequence in memory.
+Instead they are scattered & connected through links(prev & next)

 **NOTE :** Implements both List and Deque interfaces || Slow random access (O(n)) || Higher memory overhead due to node pointers.

 **LinkedList methods**